Flash Video: Packets

 When streamed using an Actionscript built player, the metadata values above are passed as arguments on the onMetaData callback function.
 Audio packets have the first byte of the payload defining the decoding details with the first four bits for the encoding used and the last four bits for the parameters required to process the encoding.
 Video packets have this order reversed.

 Video encodings enumerated from 0 are:

 Video processing parameters enumerated from 1 are:

 MPEG-4 encodings such as H.264, MPEG-4 ASP and AAC add a one byte value with a NULL value indicating that the payload contains MPEG-4 configuration details.
 MPEG-4 video encodings also add three bytes for composition timestamp offset which is required for encodings that use B-frames.

 Audio encodings enumerated from 0 are:

-Audio encodings enumerated from 10 are:

-Audio encodings enumerated from 14 are MPEG layer 3 8 kHz, Device specific such as MIDI.

 Audio processing parameters with the first two bits for the sampling rate, next bit flags 16-bit sample size on with off indicating 8-bit sample size, and the final bit flags stereophonic channels on with off indicating monaural only.
 Sampling rates enumerated from 0 are 5.5 kHz, 11.025 kHz quarter, 22.05 kHz half, 44.1 kHz full.

 Encrypted packets have an additional 31 or 24 byte header before the AES-CBC encrypted payload as follows: